 Want to make your own eco-friendly, low-waste dishwasher tablets?
 Here’s the easy recipe I use for sparkling dishes, cutlery, pots, pans and even glasses!

-I’ve been gradually working through our household cleaning products, replacing them with eco-friendly alternatives and cutting some things out altogether.
-I love the convenience of having a dishwasher but don’t love the impact on the environment.
-So I vowed to start using homemade dishwasher tablets.
+I’d been gradually working through our household cleaning products, replacing them with eco-friendly alternatives and cutting some things out altogether.
+I loved the convenience of having a dishwasher but I wanted to reduce the impact this has on the environment.
+So I decided to start using homemade dishwasher tablets.